ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 We will be working with the Elastic Streams interface which makes it easy to setup log parsing pipelines.

-1. Select `logs-proxy.otel-default` from the list of data streams
+1. Select `logs-proxy.otel-default` from the list of data streams (if you start typing, Elasticsearch will help you find it)
 2. Select the `Processing` tab
 3. Click `Add a processor`
 4. Select `Grok` for the `Processor` if not already selected